google/ExoPlayer/extensions/rtmp/README.md

 instances of `DataSource.Factory` that are instantiated and injected from application code.

-`DefaultDataSource` will automatically use uses the RTMP extension whenever it's available.
+`DefaultDataSource` will automatically use the RTMP extension whenever it's available.
 Hence if your application is using `DefaultDataSource` or `DefaultDataSourceFactory`, adding support for RTMP streams is as simple as adding a dependency to the RTMP extension as described above.
 No changes to your